Garden of Eatin' / How-To / Vegetables

 The trenching method takes advantage of a tomato plant’s ability to grow roots along its stem.
 When part of the stem is buried, it stimulates new root growth wherever the stem is in contact with moisture and soil.

-As mentioned in my previous post on repotting tomatoes, the bigger the root mass, the stronger and more resilient the tomato plant will be against pests and diseases in the garden.
+As mentioned in my previous post on repotting tomatoes, the bigger the root mass, the tougher and more resilient the tomato plant will be against pests and diseases in the garden.
 Bigger roots also mean better drought resistance and better uptake of nutrients.

 Planting your tomatoes sideways, or horizontally, in a shallow trough allows you to dig much less, while also putting your plant in the upper layer of soil.
 This is where the richest nutrients are found, and the warmer soil helps accelerate plant growth.
-If you live in a cooler climate where the soil takes a while to warm up in spring, trenching your tomatoes can help your plants get going faster.

 Related: Find First and Last Frost Dates Accurately with This Custom Planting Calendar